damlacim/damlacim/README.md

 - 🔭 I'm a Computer Engineering student and I'm working on iOS development.
 - 🌱 I’m currently learning MVVM.
-- I am also a total Kotlin lover.
+- I am also a total Kotlin enthusiast.
 But I only like Kotlin, not Android lol.

 I love to write something with the Kotlin programming language and especially solving algorithms questions.
 In addition to these, I write blog posts both on my own Blog and on the SistersLab Blog.